Since its launch in 2010, Instagram has taken the world by storm. It seems like everyone — and their dog — is on the (marketing) platform.

 comment as well.

-If you want to discover more about crafting killer call to actions, read this blog post.
+If you want to discover more about crafting a killer call to action, read this blog post.

 Instagram Stories appear in a bar at the top of your feed — and all Instagram accounts will be able to share stories, from your best friends to your favorite popular accounts.
 When there’s something new to see, their profile photo will have a colorful ring around it.